Graduate Online Loan Filing

-- Forebearance – is granted by the individual lender.
-This allows the borrower to not make payments during the forebearance period however interest does accrue.
-Borrowers should apply for a deferment before considering a forebearance.
+- Forbearance – is granted by the individual lender.
+This allows the borrower to not make payments during the forbearance period however interest does accrue.
+Borrowers should apply for a deferment before considering a forbearance.

 - Delinquency – if you do not make the required payment by the due date.
 It also includes the period of time before a loan goes into default.
 It indicates that the borrower has failed to make payments or contact the lender for a deferment.

-- Default – the borrower fails to begin repayment (delinquency) or arrange a deferment or forebearance 270 days after repayment is scheduled to begin.
+- Default – the borrower fails to begin repayment (delinquency) or arrange a deferment or forbearance 270 days after repayment is scheduled to begin.

 - Grad PLUS – A federal loan that allows students to borrow the difference between the total cost of the college and any other financial aid offered.